How many cloud tools does your business really use?

 But it’s not just money.
 Cloud sprawl also means:

-• Productivity loss when employees don’t know where files live
+• Productivity loss when employees don’t know where files live, and greater risk that important documents go missing without a reliable cloud backup in place

 • Compliance headaches from data stored in the wrong places